 My research aims to discover the broader function and evolution of opsin and luciferase genes by connecting molecular biology and animal behaviour.

 I am a cisgender, heterosexual, white man who has benefited tremendously from the privilege my identity has afforded.
-Unlike many of my colleagues, I did not face barriers relating to my race, gender, sexual orientation, or had to overcome centuries of colonialism and white supremacy.
-Socioeconomics also impedes access to higher education and both perpetuates and compounds these barriers.
-I recognize these barriers exist and always endeavour to use my privilege for good.
+Unlike many of my colleagues, I have not faced barriers relating to my race, gender, sexual orientation, or had to overcome centuries of colonialism and white supremacy.
+I have witnessed how socioeconomics impede access to higher education, or other opportunities while perpetuating and compounding these barriers.
+I recognize these barriers and always endeavor to use my privilege for the benefit of others.

 If you have any questions regarding my research, or are interested in collaborations, please do not hesitate to contact me!